 In considering this bill, it's worth noting that disclosure laws implicate both citizen privacy rights and touch on Supreme Court precedent.
 Indeed, the desire to preserve privacy stems from a growing awareness by individuals and the Supreme Court that threats and intimidation of individuals because of their political views is a very serious issue.
 Much of the Supreme Court's concern over compulsory disclosure lies in its consideration of the potential for harassment.
 This is seen particularly in the Court's decision in NAACP v.
-Alabama, in which the Court recognized that the government may not compel disclosure of a private organization's general membership or donor list.30 In recognizing the sanctity of anonymous free speech and association, the Court asserted that "it is hardly a novel perception that compelled disclosure of affiliation with groups engaged in advocacy may constitute as effective a restraint on freedom of association as [other] forms of governmental action."31 This is why even anonymous political activity has been protected in certain contexts.32
+Alabama, in which the Court recognized that the government may not compel disclosure of a private organization's general membership or donor list.28 In recognizing the sanctity of privacy in free speech and association, the Court asserted that "it is hardly a novel perception that compelled disclosure of affiliation with groups engaged in advocacy may constitute as effective a restraint on freedom of association as [other] forms of governmental action."29 This is why the privacy of citizens when speaking out about government officials and actions has been protected in certain contexts.30